-Your organization needs to build a new website.
-You’ve been chosen to spearhead the project.
+Your organization needs to build a new website, and you’ve been chosen to spearhead the project.
 Now, it’s time to build a Request for Proposal (RFP) – and of course, you’ve never done this before!
 What is an RFP?
-How do you even construct one?
+How do you even construct a winning one?
 Where do you look for help?
 You need an RFP writer!

 An RFP is a document written by an organization describing its need to buy a particular product or service.
 In response, vendors who are able to provide said product or service will submit their bids to be considered by the organization.